MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 [Kickerstarter](https://www.kickstarter.com) is a popular site for raising money for creative projects.
 People pitch their film or music project to the Kickstarter community, set a monetary goal and hope for the best.
 Sometimes the campaigns are successful, other times they are not.

 I prepared this analysis in R as part of a fellowship in data science at General Assembly.
-The data contained information on successful and unsuccessful campaigns from 2009 t0 2012, including the category of project, the timeframe, funding information, and location among other things.
+The data contained information on successful and unsuccessful campaigns from 2009 to 2012, including the category of project, the timeframe, funding information, and location among other things.

 **Kickstarter Tip No. 1: Keep It Short**